-- ✓ Either of the tenants have rent arrears (excluding technical arrears due to the late payment of housing benefit or universal credit housing costs) or recharge arrears - ✓ A history of antisocial behaviour - ✓ If a Notice of Proceedings has been served, the commencement of ASBO proceedings or the commencement of proceedings to end the tenancy - ✓ A Decree has been obtained to end the tenancy - ✓ The house would be overcrowded or under occupied. - ✓ The house has been designed or designated by us to be occupied by people of a particular age range, and there is no-one of that age range in the household - ✓ If any financial incentive has been offered to complete the exchange. - ✓ The house was provided by the landlord in connection with the tenant's employment with the landlord e.g. is a tied house
+- ✓ Either of the tenants have rent arrears (excluding technical arrears due to the late payment of housing benefit or universal credit housing costs) or recharge arrears - ✓ A history of antisocial behaviour - ✓ If a Notice of Proceedings has been served, the commencement of ASBO proceedings or the commencement of proceedings to end the tenancy - ✓ A Decree has been obtained to end the tenancy - $\checkmark$ The house would be overcrowded or under occupied - ✓ The house has been designed or designated by us to be occupied by people of a particular age range, and there is no-one of that age range in the household - ✓ If any financial incentive has been offered to complete the exchange - ✓ The house was provided by the landlord in connection with the tenant's employment with the landlord e.g. is a tied house

 In certain circumstances consideration may be given to applicants for a mutual exchange who do not satisfy all the requirements.
 These may include neighbour disputes/antisocial behaviour or reducing under occupancy.
-In these circumstances the Housing Services Manager will review these applications and make the decision on whether to permit the exchange to proceed or not.
+In these circumstances the Senior Housing Services Officer or the Director of Housing Services will review these registrations and make the decision on whether to permit the exchange to proceed or not.